julia-users-zurich/julia-users-zurich.github.io/index.md

 ---
-title: Disbanded: the Julia Users Group Zurich
+title: Disbanded, the Julia Users Group Zurich
 ---

 **This user group has been discontinued.
 However, if you are interested to revive it and run it, open an issue on the GitHub [repo](https://github.com/julia-users-zurich/julia-users-zurich.github.io)**